MicrosoftDocs/windows-dev-docs/terminal/customize-settings/actions.md

 ### Scroll up

-This scrolls the screen up.
+This scrolls the screen up by the number of rows defined by `"rowsToScroll"`.
+If `"rowsToScroll"` is not provided, it will scroll up the amount defined by the system default, which is the same amount as mouse scrolling.

 **Command name:** `scrollUp`